-Ruffer LLP is a UK limited liability partnership owned and managed by its members, and authorised and regulated by the FCA, with offices in London and Edinburgh.
+Ruffer LLP is a UK limited liability partnership owned and managed by its partners, and authorised and regulated by the FCA, with offices in London, Edinburgh and Hong Kong.
 It is the parent company of four wholly owned subsidiaries: Ruffer AIFM Limited, Ruffer International Limited, Ruffer (Asia) Limited and Ruffer (Channel Islands) Limited.
 This statement applies to all entities in the Ruffer Group.

 Ruffer’s supply chain

 Ruffer’s supply chain is limited.
 Ruffer does not produce, manufacture or retail any physical goods and as such has no supply chain related to such activities.
 It does, however, use routine services for the support of its offices in London, Edinburgh and Hong Kong including cleaning, catering and IT technical support.
 Ruffer regularly reviews its suppliers and their recruitment policies and has thus far found no cause for any concern with engagement from suppliers remaining high.

 Ruffer regards itself as a supportive and caring employer, providing a wide range of benefits to its employees.
 Ruffer ensures the working conditions of its staff meet all the required standards.
 Additionally, Ruffer promotes the health and wellbeing of its staff, and actively encourages a work–life balance.
 The firm is accredited as a living wage employer.

 Ruffer has a number of policies which it believes to be relevant in the prevention of slavery and human trafficking.
 These include –